activate universal access mode

 At Mansfield Building Society, we offer holiday let mortgages up to 75% loan to value (LTV).

 Our holiday lets are available across England and Wales.
-We can offer Limited Company holiday let mortgages (subject to product availability) and can also consider Expat holiday let mortgage applications.
+We can offer Limited Company holiday let mortgages and can also consider Expat holiday let mortgage applications.

 Many people like the idea of owning a holiday home, where they can earn income from renting it out and use it themselves too, however there is a lot to consider.
 Landlords owning, or looking to buy a holiday let, can occupy the property themselves for up to 60 days per year with us.